-Theme Intervention Phases & key actions Ask Progress Partners Regeneration - City Centre major developments Birmingham Smithfield Working with Lendlease to transform a 17ha site delivering 3m sqft of new floorspace and 2,000 new homes Funding needed for site remediation and infrastructure works.
-RenewalCabinet approval achieved in Dec 2020.
-Joint Venture Agreement signed with Lendlease end of Jan 2021.Outline Business Case to be submitted to GBSLEP Q4 2021BCC have commenced early Will require additional public funding GBSLEP / EZ ask is circa £130m Enterprise Zone / GBSLEP application submitted Partnership established Strategic Outline Case approved at GBSLEP Board December 2020.
-BCC, Planning & Development Lendlease GBSLEP

-Theme Intervention Phases & key actions Ask Progress Partners Regeneration - City Centre major developments Snowhill The project is centred on the major redevelopment and transformation of Snow Hill station and its immediate environs.
-The scheme will play a significant role in contributing to the delivery of the growth agenda for the City by both improving the railway station and connectivity and creating 112,000 sqm of new office-led development accommodating over 7,700 jobs and 200 homes.
-SOBC approval February 2021 FBC completion March 2023 Land Assembly Programme 2023 - 2027 Phased Implementation from 2025 Will require additional public funding for infrastructure Completed Strategic Outline Business Case (SOBC) Approval to submit funding applications to develop Full Business Case BCC Department for Transport TfWM Network Rail Regeneration - City Centre major developments Birmingham Curzon Our Masterplan for Curzon aims to maximise the regeneration and development potential of HS2 with plans in place to provide 36,000 (net) jobs.
-600,000sq.m employment space, 4,000 new homes and £1.4bn economic uplift.
+Theme Intervention Phases and key actions Ask Progress Partners Regeneration - City Centre major developments Birmingham Smithfield Vorking with Lendlease to transform a 17ha site delivering 3m sqft of new floorspace and 2,000 new homes.
+Funding needed for site remediation and infrastructure works.
+Renewal.
+Cabinet approval achieved in Dec.
+2020.
+Joint Venture Agreement signed with Lendlease end of Jan.
+2021.
+Outline Business Case to be submitted to GBSLEP Q4 2021 BCC have commenced early site enabling works to facilitate CWG 2022 activity Will require additional public funding.
+GBSLEP/EZ ask is circa £130m.
+GBSLEP/EZ application submitted.
+Partnership established.
+Strategic Outline Case approved at GBSLEP Board December 2020.
+BCC, Planning and Development Lendlease GBSLEP Snowhill The project is centred on the major redevelopment and transformation of Snow Hill station and its immediate environs.
+The scheme will play a significant role in contributing to the delivery of the growth agenda for the city by both improving the railway station and connectivity and creating 112,000sqm of new office-led development accommodating over 7,700 jobs and 200 homes.
+SOBC approval Feb.
+2021.
+FBC completion Mar.
+2023.
+Land Assembly Programme 2023 - 2027.
+Phased Implementation from 2025.
+Will require additional public funding for infrastructure.
+Completed Strategic Outline Business Case (SOBC).
+Approval to submit funding applications to develop Full Business Case.
+BCC Department for Transport TfWM Network Rail Birmingham Curzon Our Masterplan for Curzon aims to maximise the regeneration and development potential of HS2 with plans in place to provide 36,000 (net) jobs.
+600,000sqm employment space, 4,000 new homes and £1.4bn economic uplift.
 We are keen to do more to accelerate what are ambitious plans for the area; we will work with partners to maximise the potential of the surrounding Knowledge and Creative Quarters as well as major gateway sites like Martineau.
-Renewal Work with local partners, Bruntwood, Aston University and BCU, to join up masterplans and maximise the Knowledge Quarter as a hub for innovation and business growth Funding for infrastructure and assistance with abnormal costs £15m funding for Digbeth High St improvements approved by GBSLEP WMCA recovery plan includes £61m for the Creative Quarter and £70m for Martineau site development BCC, Planning and Development Bruntwood BCU Aston University WMCA GBSLEP
+Renewal.
+Work with local partners, Bruntwood, Aston University and BCU, to join up masterplans and maximise the Knowledge Quarter as a hub for innovation and business growth.
+Funding for infrastructure and assistance with abnormal costs. £15m funding for Digbeth High Street improvements approved by GBSLEP.
+WMCA recovery plan includes £61m for the Creative Quarter and £70m for Martineau site development.
+BCC, Planning and Development Bruntwood BCU Aston University WMCA GBSLEP